Commander17X/Commander17X/README.md

 ### Trix-Islands
 > Building an amazing Minecraft server with a grateful, talented team.
 > Our goal: Compete with the best, like DonutSMP—stay tuned for the future!
+> > 💸 Invested 850€ one-time and 245€ each month to support and grow the project—covering plugin development, builds, content creation, and more as the server launches and expands.

 ### WLB Blokpunt
 > The greatest place to order LEGO!